Plant: Evolutionary history

 By the end of the Devonian, most of the basic features of plants today were present, including roots, leaves and secondary wood in trees such as Archaeopteris.
-The Carboniferous period saw the development of forests in swampy environments dominated by clubmosses and horsetails, including some as large as trees, and the appearance of early gymnosperms, the first seed plants.
+The Carboniferous period of Paleozoic saw the development of forests in swampy environments dominated by clubmosses and horsetails, including some as large as trees, and the appearance of early gymnosperms, the first seed plants.
 The Permo-Triassic extinction event radically changed the structures of communities.
-This may have set the scene for the evolution of flowering plants in the Triassic (~), with an adaptive radiation in the Cretaceous so rapid that Darwin called it an "abominable mystery".
+This may have enabled the evolution of flowering plants in the Triassic (~), with an adaptive radiation in the Cretaceous so rapid that Charles Darwin called it "an abominable mystery".
 Conifers diversified from the Late Triassic onwards, and became a dominant part of floras in the Jurassic.